apostrophecms/import-export/README.md

 Exporting the parent page in a set of nested documents will **not** export the child pages.
 Each child page must be exported separately.
 The parent page must already exist, or be separately exported and then subsequently imported, for any child page to appear in the page manager of the import project.

+If a page exists in multiple locales, only the page for the current locale will be exported, not for any other locale.
+The page must be exported separately for each locale.

 <hr>

 ![Screenshot of the page export modal](images/page-export-modal.png)